SONOMA COUNTY FOREST RESILIENCE & WOOD PRODUCTS CAMPUS

 RESEARCH

-RFS’s latest report “Assessing the Viability of Wood Recovery and Utilization in Sonoma County” has identified that counties with significant forest resources require infrastructure to effectively manage them for positive social, environmental and economic outcomes.
+RFS’s latest co-authored report “Assessing the Viability of Wood Recovery and Utilization in Sonoma County” has confirmed that counties with significant forest resources require adequate infrastructure to effectively manage wood resources for positive social, environmental and economic outcomes.
+In Sonoma County, infrastructure and workforce are lacking to meet forest health and wildfire resilience goals.

-RFS’s focus in 2025 and beyond is implementing the report’s recommendations that reflect the priorities of key stakeholders.
-By doing so, we will help realize local and state climate and wildfire resilience goals through increased capacity for effective forest restoration.
+To address this need, RFS’s focus in 2025 and beyond is implementing the report’s recommendations that reflect the priorities of key stakeholders through the revitalization of wood processing infrastructure.
+By doing so, we will help realize an increase in local and state climate and wildfire resilience goals through increased capacity to manage our forests and support forest landowners and managers in achieving their stewardship goals.

 IMPLEMENTATION